What parents need to know

-Ask 20- or 30-somethings about OFFICE SPACE and you will be deluged by movie quotes, references, and the term "a cubicle classic."
+Ask 20- or 30-somethings about this hilarious comedy and you will be deluged by movie quotes, references, and the term "a cubicle classic."
 Most people who have worked in an office will agree that individual scenes in this movie are among the most humorous exposés of cubicle life ever put on screen.
 While teens will certainly get the jokes, they probably won't identify with the situations as much as a young adult who has experienced office life.

 There is no doubt that creator/director Mike Judge has an uncanny eye for revealing the humorous realities and hypocrisies of office life.
 The banal and often inexplicable tasks that people do as well as the defeating weight of bureaucracy are mocked with dead-pan humor in a series of interviews between employees and the consultants.
 While some parents might find the end scenes problematic, the sketches that comprise the bulk of the movie are painfully funny observations on office life that will leave many saying "too true, too true".
 Still, given the language and sex here, this movie is best for older teens and up.

 Families can talk about the sources of humor that this movie draws from, including the stereotypes of different office types (the Pollyanna, the self-important boss, etc.), the hallmarks of suburban culture such as the restaurant where "flair" is required, and the venting of frustrations on a piece of office equipment.
 If you were hypnotized to not care about what other people thought, would you act differently?